-How to create a transparent video for Minsar¶
+How to use a transparent video in Minsar Studio¶

 But first, let's go get that nice bird transparent video!